Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Leaf litter mulch can be beneficial at various times of the year, with its primary application being in the fall for managing fallen leaves.
 However, you can also use it in the spring and summer for weed control, moisture retention, and soil improvement.

-Container gardens benefit from leaves in the potting mix year-round.
-The timing of leaf mulch application should align with your garden’s specific needs and local climate conditions.
+Leaves in the potting mix benefit container gardens year-round.
+The timing of leaf mulch application should align with your garden’s needs and local climate conditions.

 Benefits of Leaf Litter Mulch in the Garden